tmaasen/iOS-SwiftUI-Firebase-Login-Template/README.md

 ![Dependencies](https://github.com/tmaasen/iOS-SwiftUI-Firebase-Login-Template/blob/main/Setup_Dependencies.png)

-4. Create a new project in Firebase, and then add a new Apple App [Firebase Setup for iOS](https://firebase.google.com/docs/ios/setup?authuser=0).
+4. Create a new project in Firebase, and then add a new Apple App (for further instruction see [Firebase Setup for iOS](https://firebase.google.com/docs/ios/setup?authuser=0)).
 You will need the auto-generated GoogleService-Info.plist file to run this project.
-[Link to create new Firebase project](https://console.firebase.google.com/)
-5. Add Email / Password, Sign in with Google, and Sign in with Apple Sign-In Methods on your Firebase project once setup (under Authentication > Sign-In Methods tab)
+5. Add Email/Password, Sign in with Google, and Sign in with Apple Sign-In Methods on your Firebase project once setup (under Authentication > Sign-In Methods tab)

 ![Sign-In Methods](https://github.com/tmaasen/iOS-SwiftUI-Firebase-Login-Template/blob/main/Setup_SignInMethods.png)

 ## Sign in with Google
-1. Add GIDClientID under Targets > Info > Custom macOS Application Target Properties in XCode
+1. Add a new GIDClientID property under Targets > Info > Custom macOS Application Target Properties in XCode
-- Hover over the list of existing properties, right click, Add New Row.
+- Hover over the list of existing properties, right click, Add Row.
 Let the key = "GIDClientID", tab over to the value cell, and paste in the CLIENT_ID from your GoogleService-Info.plist configuration file.
 2. Add custom URL scheme to your Xcode project:
 - Open your project configuration: click the project name in the left tree view.
 Select your app from the TARGETS section, then select the Info tab, and expand the URL Types section.
 - Click the + button, and add a URL scheme for your reversed client ID.
 To find this value, open the GoogleService-Info.plist configuration file, and look for the REVERSED_CLIENT_ID key.
 Copy the value of that key, and paste it into the URL Schemes box on the configuration page.
 Leave the other fields blank.